ucl-cssb/CIN_PDO/README.md

 # Introduction
-This program simulates single-cell copy number profiles (CNPs) of cells from one patient-derived organoid (PDO) to learn mutation rates and selection forces.
+This program simulates the growth of a patient tumour-derived organoid (PDTO) with a stochastic birth-death branching process to learn mutation rates and selection forces.
 <!-- uses ABC (approximate Bayesian computation) approach to fit  -->

+It generates cell lineage tree and single-cell copy number profiles (CNPs).
 It can also simulates bulk CNPs (average CNPs of all cells in an organoid) of multiple organoids.

-The simulation program simulates the growth of an organoid with a stochastic birth-death branching process, which starts from a single cell and stops until tens of cells (10-100).
 <!-- Assume there is only cell birth, since there is at most 1 cell death. -->
 Only relative arm-/chr-level CNAs are simulated.
 All CNAs are assumed to be reciprocal.